- Home

 This summer, cinema chain Picturehouse is taking its services outdoors and on the road with this pop-up screening service.

 Londoners can choose between two venues.
-The serene Gunnersbury Park provides a romantic setting for tearjerkers like Dirty Dancing and 10 Things I Hate About You.
-Or why not catch Jaws on the Greenwich Peninsula, where you’re surrounded by the ominous waters of the Thames?
+The serene Gunnersbury Park provides a romantic setting for classics like Grease and 10 Things I Hate About You.
+Or why not catch Jaws on the JAGS Sports Club in Dulwich??

-However, Picturehouse is also stopping off at two more locations: the ornate Plantation Garden in Norwich and Brighton’s Preston Manor.
-So be sure to visit their website to see dates and times.
+Picturehouse is also stopping off at three more locations: the ornate Plantation Garden in Norwich, the York Museum Gardens, and Brighton’s Preston Manor.
+So, be sure to visit their website to see dates and times.

 Final thoughts…

-Whether you’re into musicals or horrors, or are looking for an unusual date night or a fun way to entertain your grandkids, watching a film outside will always feel special.
+Whether you’re into musicals or horrors, or are looking for a unique date night or a fun way to entertain your grandkids, watching a film outside will always feel special.
 With so many screenings and venues across the UK, hopefully, it shouldn’t be too difficult for most of us to experience some open-air movie magic this summer.

 Aside from the wealth of excellent films on offer, there are also incredibly beautiful and diverse locations.
 During the day, you can bask under the sun in the gorgeous gardens of a stately home, or in the evening, you can curl up under a blanket beside an atmospheric abbey and watch a film under the stars.